 The carve-out and sale of Surgical Care Affiliates of HealthSouth to a leading private investment firm, and in its subsequent $270 million initial public offering.

-Copa Holdings, S.A. in a $350 million offering of convertible senior notes in a private offering to qualified institutional buyers.
+Copa Holdings in a $350 million offering of convertible senior notes in a private offering to qualified institutional buyers.

 Biomet in its proposed initial public offering and Biomet, Goldman Sachs PIA, and KKR among other financial institutions in the $13.35 billion sale of Biomet to Zimmer Holdings; and subsequent secondary sales by the consortium.